Siege of La Rochelle: Epilogue

-Residents of La Rochelle had resisted for 14 months, under the leadership of the mayor Jean Guitton and with gradually diminishing help from England.
+Residents of La Rochelle had resisted for 14 months, under the leadership of the city's mayor Jean Guiton and with gradually diminishing help from England.
 During the siege, the population of La Rochelle decreased from 27,000 to 5,000 due to casualties, famine, and disease.
 Surrender was unconditional.
 By the terms of the Peace of Alais, the Huguenots lost their territorial, political, and military rights, but retained the religious freedom granted by the Edict of Nantes.
 However, they were left at the mercy of the monarchy, unable to resist later when Louis XIV abolished the Edict of Nantes altogether and embarked on active persecution.

 Aside from its religious aspect, the siege of La Rochelle marks an important success in the creation of a strong central government of France, in control throughout its territory and able to suppress regional defiance.
 In the immediate aftermath was the growth of the absolute monarchy, but it had long-term effects upon all later French regimes up to the present.
 The French philosopher Descartes is known to have visited the scene of the siege in 1627.
 The siege was depicted in detail by numerous artists such as Jacques Callot and marked by the 1635 painting Louis XIII Crowned by Victory.